 These flames are up to 5 m high and the temperature of the flame reaches up to 600° C. Part of the gas is condensed as a liquid which continues to burn.

 Some other volcanoes around the world also have such blue fires but the Blue Fire of Ijen is by far the largest in the world.

-Nighttime ascent on this mountain is increasingly popular tourist attraction and few regret the effort – the sight is truly unforgettable.
-Though one should be very careful here because this is very hostile environment for any forms of life.
-Of course, assistance of local guide is of high value, thus also giving some input into economy of the hospitable, hard working local people.
+Nighttime ascent on this mountain is an increasingly popular tourist attraction and few regret the effort – the sight is truly unforgettable.
+Though one should be very careful here because this is a very hostile environment for any form of life.
+Of course, the assistance of local guides is of high value, thus also giving some input into the economy of the hospitable, hard-working local people.

 - Global Volcanism Program, Ijen.
 Accessed on February 4, 2017

 Indonesia is a true land of wonders.
 There are few other countries in the world that can offer a similar array of diverse, unique, and beautiful natural and cultural monuments.